Dedicated to promoting and continuing the Great American Concert Band Tradition since 1920.

 The Milwaukee American Legion Band, Inc., organized in 1920 by veterans returning from service in World War I, is the oldest American Legion Band in the United States with a continuous history.
-Over the last 90 years the Band has been sponsored by various American Legion Posts and industries, and is now affiliated with the Alonzo Cudworth American Legion Post #23 In Milwaukee, Wisconsin.
+Over the last 90 years the Band has been sponsored by various American Legion Posts and industries, and is affiliated with the Oelschlager-Dallmann American Legion Post #434 In Oak Creek, Wisconsin.
 The Band is organized as a 501-c3 non-proift corporation, and is governed by a Board of Directors elected from its membership.

 Throughout its history, the Band has consisted of individuals representing all walks of life, and the current membership reflects a wide variety of ages and occupations.
 While many of the members are veterans, military service is not a requirement of membership; rather, musical ability is the primary qualification.
 Many of our members are professional musicians, but equally as many are employed in other vocations, and enjoy music as their avocation.

 For 90 years, the Band has participated in competitions sponsored by the American Legion and other organizations. in addition to 55 State of Wisconsin American Legion Band Championships, the Band has won 4 national American Legion Band Championship awards.
 The Band won the International Championship award in Geneva, Switzerland, in 1934.
 In addition, the Band had the signal honor of being the only group allowed to perform in Germany during the 14-day mourning period following the death of Field Marshal Hindenburg.

 In 1989 the Band participated in the 10th Annual Austrian Band Music Festival in Vienna, Austria, being one of 46 international bands.
 The Band won its division hands-down!
 An interesting side note is that several members who participated in the 1989 trip to Germany, Austria and Hungary (as the first US group to perform in Hungary after the meltdown of the Iron Curtain) were part of the 1934 group.